JinwangMok/Eye-Gesture-Interface/README.md

 >> Please Change `CAM_NUM` in main.h if your camera doesn't work.
 ---
 ## Guide
-First, the architecture of this project's header files is like...

-`main.h` : A header file for the entire program.
-> ⌊ `eyeTracker.h` : A header file that include class for trace both eyes' center and translate the gesture using `gestureTranslator`.
->> ⌊ `gestureTranslator.h` : A header file that include class for translating both eyes' movement to specific gesture.

 ### To compile and execute, follow steps below ⬇️

 1. Download current repository to your `$PATH`